ayushmaang/Traffic-Sign-Detection/README.md

 # Traffic-Sign-Detection

 This project uses Google's tensorflow to retrain a Convolutional Neural Network to detect whether or not a traffic sign is broken.
-The Initial Goal of this project was to use **Microsofts Cognitive Services API** to complete the same objective, but the API offers no way of retraining the computer to classify traffic signs.
+At first it was belived that the  **Microsofts Cognitive Services API** does not have the features to retrain a NN TO recognize Traffic Signs.
+It seems that they offer Custom Vision Service which I will look further into in the next week.
+Apologies for the previous statement.
 Python 2.7 is used.
 This project was completed as a proof of concept for

 # To Run the Script
 Before running any code, install tensorflow with the following command